kkujala/distroless-from-scratch/README.md

 ## Why?

-These `Dockerfiles` are meant for bootstrapping the base container image building for the `"distroless"` images for many different OS distributions.
+These `containerfiles` are meant for bootstrapping the base container image building for the `"distroless"` images for many different OS distributions.

-## `Dockerfiles` for OS distributions
+## `containerfiles` for OS distributions

 The following OS distributions are available.